About our Historic Bedford Park campus

 One of the latest facilities to reach completion on the Lehman campus is Science Hall, a $70 million science facility with updated, versatile classrooms, labs, and instrumentation; a rooftop teaching and research greenhouse; and environmentally sustainable technologies.
 The new building stands adjacent to Gillet Hall, and is accessible from the older building through a third-floor catwalk.

-Another facillity, the new Child Care Center, will open its doors in summer 2013.
+Another facility, the new Child Care Center, opened its doors in fall 2013.
 The center features six classrooms; a multipurpose room that can function as a playroom, after-school space or additional classroom; and a natural playground incorporating greenery, boulders and garden space, along with traditional playground equipment.

 Lehman College also provides a variety of community services.
 The Institute for Literacy Studies sponsors classes to teach adults fundamentals of reading and writing, while the Speech and Hearing Center offers comprehensive evaluations of hearing and speech-language disorders.